Ivan Radeljić

-Ivan Radeljić (born 14 September 1980) is a Bosnian retired football player who played as a defender.
+Ivan Radeljić (born 14 September 1980) is a Bosnian football manager and a former player who played as a defender.
+He is the manager of the Croatian club Croatia Zmijavci.

 Club career

 Radeljić has spent a long period playing in Croatian football league for different clubs.
 He moved to Germany and signed a contract with FC Energie Cottbus in January 2008.
 He played 16 matches in his first Bundesliga season.
 He was released by Energie Cottbus in August 2009 and signed for Gençlerbirliği S.K.

 International career

 Although he never played at Premier League BiH, he made his international debut for Bosnia and Herzegovina against Norway in March 2007.
 That was the first match after Fuad Muzurović got promoted as head coach.
 Radeljić substituted Safet Nadarević at that match.
 He has earned a total of 10 caps, scoring no goals.
 His final international was an August 2009 friendly match against Iran.